-- How to access specialty mental health services - What benefits you have access to

-- What to do if you have a question or problem - Your rights and responsibilities as a Medi-Cal beneficiary
+- How to access specialty mental health services - What benefits you have access to - What to do if you have a question or problem - Your rights and responsibilities as a Medi-Cal beneficiary

 If you do not read this handbook now, you should keep this handbook so you can read it later.
 This handbook and other written materials are available either electronically at https://bhs.imperialcounty.org/ or in printed form from the mental health plan, free of charge.
-Call your mental health plan at 1-800-817-5292 if you would like a printed copy.
+Call your mental health plan if you would like a printed copy.